Yasar05/Gstore-ineuron_project/README.md

 Finally a simple thing made increased the model performance.
 The mistake we were doing was spliting the data to train and test , by using train-test-split, which was a random split.
 So instead of doing a random split I thought why not we split the data by dates.
 The latest dates we can use as test data.
+And there were minor changes/alteration that need to be done in feature engineering.
-And this simple solution worked well.
-This scaled out model performance to 0.87, which was pretty good.
+And this simple hack worked well.
+This scaled out model performance to 0.87, which was pretty good. and then we hypertuned the model to get a better performance.

 # **Challenges:**
 Json data, Huge dataset, highly categorical data, takes time for model training and hyper parameter tuning: